Geta/geta-dotnet-extensions/README.md

   - `FilterPaging` - Filters by page and page size;
   - `Singleton` - Transforms item into IEnumerable with one item;
   - `Partition` - Splits IEnumerable into multiple partitions;
-  - `DistinctBy` - Selects distinct values from list.
+  - `DistinctBy` - Selects distinct values from list;
+  - `Concat` - Can concatenate 2 or more sequences into signle.
 - `StringExtensions`:
   - `JoinStrings` - Transforms list into a separated string;
   - `GenerateSlug`, `GenerateSlugWithoutHyphens` - Creates URL / Html friendly slug;
   - `TryParseInt32` - Parses string to nullable int (Int32);
   - `TryParseInt64` - Parses string to nullable long (Int64);
+  - `TryParseBool` - Parses string to nullable boolean;
+  - `TryParseTimeSpan` - Parses string to nullable TimeSpan;
   - `TryParseDecimal` - Parses string to nullable decimal;
   - `IsNullOrEmpty` - Answers true if this String is either null or empty;
   - `HasValue` - Answers true if this String is neither null or empty;